kevin-mitchell/alexa-app/README.md

 ###To Do

+I'd consider this currently to be in a beta.
+I have no doubt bugs will pop up as I continue to really test this and I'd really appreciate any feedback, bug reports, feature requests, or comments.
+There are a number of aspects I'm still not sure I won't change a bit (for instance the `Alexa::` facade if you use it does a **lot** of different things and I'm thinking I might be wise to split up some functionality.

-1. Find some way of not requiring replacing the default `Application`!
+1. ~~Find some way of not requiring replacing the default `Application`!~~
 2. Add the sessions to the response without requiring the user return an instance of `AlexaResponse`
 3. Tests!!!!
-4. Add some sort of simple authentication option for authenticating Echo devices/user based on the userIds
+4. ~~Add some sort of simple authentication option for authenticating Echo devices/user based on the userIds~~
-5. Figure out the best way to verify the request is coming from Amazon - not sure this is possible or will be possible, but hopefully so
+5. ~~Figure out the best way to verify the request is coming from Amazon - not sure this is possible or will be possible, but hopefully soon~~
-6. Add basic helpers for parsing speech from Alexa
+6. ~~Add basic helpers for parsing speech from Alexa~~ - not exactly "done", but I've added some options to help.
+I'd be very interested in your opinion on how this might be done to be helpful!